HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [Login_UseCaseDiagram.png](modules_images/Login_UseCaseDiagram.png)*

 **Description:**
-The Use Case Diagram presents the primary actions and interactions available to users and system actors within the Login module.
-It visually summarizes the main features, user goals, and system boundaries for quick understanding of module functionality.
+This diagram shows the login process use cases including credential entry, feedback reception, and successful redirection to the main application.
+It illustrates the user authentication workflow.

 ### Forgot Password
 ```mermaid